European arrest warrant

 In the same way as the regulations regarding extradition from Sweden to other Member States of the European Union have been replaced by regulations regarding surrender from Sweden, the regulations regarding extradition to Sweden from other Member States were similarly replaced on 1 January 2004 by the Ordinance (2003:1178) on surrender to Sweden according to the European arrest warrant.

 A Swedish arrest warrant for the purpose of criminal prosecution, i.e. a request that a person shall be apprehended and surrendered to Sweden from another Member State in order to face legal proceedings, shall be issued by a prosecutor.
 An arrest warrant may be issued for a crime for which the requested person is wanted as being suspected on probable cause for the crime and for which a sentence of imprisonment for at least one year is prescribed.
-A Swedish arrest warrant for the purpose of execution of a custodial sentence or detention order is issued by the National Police Board at the request of the National Prison and Probation Administration, the National Board of Health and Welfare or the National Board of Institutional Care.
+A Swedish arrest warrant for the purpose of execution of a custodial sentence or detention order is issued by a prosecutor at the request of the National Prison and Probation Administration, the National Board of Health and Welfare or the National Board of Institutional Care.
 Such an arrest warrant may be issued if a custodial sentence or detention order of at least four months or without a time limit has been imposed.
 If the other Member State so requests, the procedure shall be handled as extradition in lieu of as surrender.

 The Ordinance on surrender to Sweden according to the European arrest warrant contains regulations with regard to conditions stipulated by the other Member State and about the transfer of enforcement of a sentence.